 Strengthen your site’s E-E-A-T

-Google prioritizes information that is reliable, helpful, and provides real benefits to people.
-Therefore, practising broken link building directly signals to Google that you are building trust and authority at the same time.
+Google prioritizes information that’s reliable, helpful, and provides real benefits to people.
+Therefore, practising broken link building directly signals to Google that you’re building trust and authority at the same time.

 The critical thing to note is to avoid replacing the content only for the sake of it.
 But the goal should be to outperform the content by providing value.